mstksg/inCode/copy/entries/control-intro.md

 Let's look at its shortcomings even in our simple scenario.

 In reality, the light will almost never be green for long.
-Hamsters (especially the celebrities) are very finicky and require the highest of precision in their elevator car alignments.
 If a platform is properly aligned as a hamster steps on it, it will be nudged off balance and will have to be instantly re-adjusted very quickly to stay green.
 This is felt as a "jitter" (Which, as I have on good word, is a particularly unpleasant sensation for a hamster.)

 Could you possibly make the "adjustment speed" slower?
 That is, could you slow down the speed that your motor runs at, so that the adjustment is slow enough as to not be felt as a rapid jitter?

 Well, you can!
-But if your motor is slow, it will actually take much too long to ever move anywhere --- Perhaps the proper non-jittering motor speed is the same speed that would take an hour to move up one story!
+But if your motor is slow, it will actually take much too long to ever move anywhere.
+Perhaps the proper non-jittering motor speed is the same speed that would cause the car to take an hour to move up one story.
 Not acceptable!

 You either jitter, or you take too long to move anywhere.
-Whatever motor speed you choose can't give you both.
+Whatever motor speed you choose will always have one or the other.

 Furthermore, here we assume that our motor can instantaneously react to the changes in the red/blue/green lights.
 However, real-world motors can't simply